 Gabby writes scripts for Children’s Television and is also an author of children’s books.
-She worked on the original development and adaptation of the new CBeebies pre-school animated show Messy Goes to Okido, along with writing individual episodes for the series.
+She worked on the original development and adaptation of the CBeebies pre-school animated show Messy Goes to Okido, along with writing individual episodes for Series I and II.
 She has also written an episode of Postman Pat Special Delivery Service.
 As an author she has written children’s picture books for Tate Publishing, Thames & Hudson and Franklin Watts/Hachette, with more in the pipeline.
 Gabby also works as a sub-editor and copywriter for Okido magazine and runs art, reading and poetry workshops in schools.
 She has managed an art gallery and worked in PR and Marketing and is currently also part of the team working on a new open air theatre/arts hub in Crystal Palace Park.

 Writer of an episode entitled, ‘Postman Pat and the Tremendous Tree’.
 Broadcast in 2014.